nusairc/capstoneprojectawscloudarch/README.md

 ## Capstone Project for AWS cloud architect course
 # this video link given below is only for reference , make sure you are doing the project by self .
+# Refer the official Guide to do the Project and follow those instructions. dont be a copycat!!

  <a href="https://youtu.be/AwH6drwfuAU">Youtube video</a>